 - Intervention: Kentucky Homeplace was created as a community health worker initiative to address the lifestyle choices, inadequate health insurance, and environmental factors that are believed to contribute to these diseases.

-- Results: Well over 110,000 rural residents have been served.
-Preventative health strategies, screenings, educational services, and referrals are all offered at no charge to clients.
+- Results: From July 2001 to June 2016, over 152,262 rural residents have been served.
+Preventive health strategies, screenings, educational services, and referrals are all offered at no charge to clients.

 Effective (About evidence-level criteria)